dataluscorp/browser/tools/fuzzing/docs/index.rst

 reproducible without threads, but are intermittent and hard to with threading enabled.
-If the bug is indeed caused by a data race, then tools like ThreadSanitizer will help and we are currently working on making ThreadSanitizer usable on Firefox.
+If the bug is indeed caused by a data race, then tools like ThreadSanitizer will help and we are currently working on making ThreadSanitizer usable on Datalus.
 For bugs that are not caused by threading, it sometimes makes sense to be able to disable threading or limit the amount of worker threads involved.